Untitled Group launches 2025 Beyond The Valley marketing campaign

 The core theme — “The Great Escape” — sets the tone for the next few months, she said: “It’s something that you don’t really see that much in festival campaigns, like tapping into the deeper meaning.
 And we’re really passionate about the benefits of music festivals and starting the campaign with a really strong message, it sets the tone.”

-2025 marks the festival’s tenth anniversary, which the launch campaign also subtly nods to.
-It playfully showcases some “throwbacks” and different moments to celebrate.
-Mrmacoski said it’s “definitely at the forefront” of the marketing, and from initial audience reactions, it’s something they’re happy to celebrate.
+2025 marks the festival’s tenth anniversary, which this campaign marks with “throwbacks”.
+Mrmacoski said it’s “definitely at the forefront” of the marketing.

 Brand activations at the festival will further the “escapism” positioning, according to Mrmacoski, because “the offerings will provide those opportunities for expression and freedom that is linked to the brand”.

-This will include the multi-purpose “Living Room” which will host podcast programming by The Daily Aus, as well as the TAC’s chill out zone “Vanessa’s Place”, and Vodafone’s “Palms Pool House”.
+This will include the multi-purpose “Lounge Room” which will host podcast programming by The Daily Aus, as well as the TAC’s chill out zone “Vanessa’s Place”.